pestphp/website/source/docs/underlying-test-case.md

 # Underlying Test Case

-The given closure to test functions is always bound to a specific test case class.
-By default that class is `PHPUnit\Framework\TestCase`.
+The closure you provide to your test function is always bound to a specific test case class.
+By default, that class is `PHPUnit\Framework\TestCase`:

 ```php
 <?php